Woodland Café & Gift Shop at Strokestown Park

 Visitor Centre & Gift Shop

-Located alongside the café, the Gift Shop offers a carefully curated selection of gifts, books, and locally inspired items – ideal for a keepsake from your visit or a thoughtful present.
+Located alongside the café, our Gift Shop offers a carefully curated selection of gifts, books, and locally inspired items.
+The perfect opportunity to pick up a keepsake from your visit or a thoughtful present.
 The selection includes a range of books exploring the history of the house, its collections, and the wider context of the Great Irish Famine.

-The Gift Shop proudly stocks Irish-made jewellery and locally crafted items, making it easy to choose a souvenir that reflects traditional skills, heritage, and place – or to find a thoughtful gift for someone with a passion for Irish history.
+The Gift Shop proudly stocks Irish-made jewellery and locally crafted items.
+Take your time to browse and choose a souvenir that reflects traditional skills, heritage, and place – or to find a thoughtful gift for someone with a passion for Irish history.

 Accessibility & Inclusion: